Dispersion relation reconstruction for 2D Photonic Crystals based on polynomial interpolation: Introduction

 To fully understand PhCs, research interest falls on the propagating frequency as well as the band gap.
-The periodicity of PhCs allows using the Bloch's theorem so that the original Helmholtz eigenvalue problem on the whole space is transformed into a family of Helmholtz eigenvalue problems defined on the unit cell parameterized by the wave vector $\mathbf{k}$ varying in the irreducible Brillouin zone (IBZ) $\mathcal{B}_{\text{red}}$ \cite{kuchment1993floquet}.
-The frequency $\omega_n$ which is a scaling of the square root of $n$th largest eigenvalue, regarded as a function of the wave vector $\mathbf{k}$ is the so-called the $n$th band function for all $n\in\mathbb{N}^+$.
+The periodicity of PhCs allows using Bloch's theorem so that the original Helmholtz eigenvalue problem on the whole space is transformed into a family of Helmholtz eigenvalue problems defined on the unit cell $\Omega$ parameterized by the wave vector $\mathbf{k}$ varying in the irreducible Brillouin zone (IBZ) $\mathcal{B}_{\text{red}}$ \cite{kuchment1993floquet}.
+The frequency $\omega_n$ which is a scaling of the square root of $n$th largest eigenvalue, regarded as a function of the wave vector $\mathbf{k}$ is the so-called $n$th band function for all $n\in\mathbb{N}^+$.
 The band gap is the distance between two adjacent band functions.
-Consequently, the calculation of the $n$th band function $\omega_n(\mathbf{k})$ involves solving infinite number of the Helmholtz eigenvalue problems defined on the unit cell parameterized by the wave vector $\mathbf{k}\in \mathcal{B}_{\text{red}}$, which have high-contrast and piecewise constant coefficients.
+Consequently, the calculation of the $n$th band function $\omega_n(\mathbf{k})$ involves solving infinite number of the Helmholtz eigenvalue problems defined on the unit cell parameterized by the wave vector $\mathbf{k}\in \mathcal{B}_{\text{red}}$.
+Since the permittivity takes different values in the inclusion and the background of one cell, and the ratio between these values, the so-called {\it contrast}, should be large to generate the band gap.
+This leads to Helmholtz eigenvalue problems with high-contrast and piecewise constant coefficients, which is numerically challenging.
 To reduce this computational cost, a natural approach is to decrease the number of parameters $\mathbf{k}$ by limiting them to $\partial\mathcal{B}_{\text{red}}$.
 A practical approach is to discretize $\partial\mathcal{B}_{\text{red}}$ uniformly to generate the parameters.
-Although there is no rigorous theoretical foundation, this approach demonstrates its accuracy for many numerical tests on 2-dimension PhCs.
+Although there is no rigorous theoretical foundation, this approach demonstrates its accuracy for many numerical tests on 2D PhCs.
 To further reduce the number of parameters, several sampling algorithms have been proposed.
 In specific, Hussein introduced the model order reduction method to band gap calculation and proposed to use the high symmetry points and the intermediate points centrally intersecting the straight lines joining these high symmetry points as the sampling points \cite{hussein2009reduced}.
-Klindworth proposed to use Taylor expansion to approximate the reordered band functions based on the fact that band functions can be reordered so that they are analytic functions of $\mathbf{k}$ and an adaptive step size controlling was proposed to determine the sampling points \cite{klindworth2014efficient}.
+Klindworth proposed to use Taylor expansions to approximate the reordered band functions based on the fact that band functions can be reordered so that they are analytic functions of $\mathbf{k}$ and an adaptive step size controlling was proposed to determine the sampling points \cite{klindworth2014efficient}.
 In addition, some improvements to these methods have also been proposed in recent years \cite{scheiber2011model,jorkowski2017higher,jorkowski2018mode}.